ExtendRealityLtd/VRTK/README.md

   * **014_Controller_SnappingObjectsOnGrab:** A scene with a selection of objects that demonstrate the different snap to controller mechanics.
-The two green guns, green lightsaber and sword all utilise the `Rotation Snap` which orientates the object into a specific given rotation to ensure the object feels like it's been held naturally in the hand.
+The two green guns and sword utilise the `Rotation Snap` which orientates the object into a specific given rotation to ensure the object feels like it's been held naturally in the hand.
+The green lightsaber utilises the `Handle Snap` which uses an empty game object as a child of the interactable object as the orientation point at grab, so the rotation and position of the object matches that of the given `Snap Handle`.
 The red gun utilises the `Simple Snap` which does not affect the object's rotation but positions the centre of the object to the snap point on the controller.
 The red/green gun utilises the `Precision Snap` which does not affect the rotation or